http://venturearchitecture.com/wp-admin/shell20211028.php The Owambo Basin

 In 2011 a favorable and lucrative Petroleum Agreement was signed for this high-potential and virtually unexplored basin in northern Namibia.
 An outstanding business climate in this secure, southern African nation allows for an unhindered, on-track work program.

-purchase generic Seroquel online WORK PROGRAM
+buy provigil online mexico WORK PROGRAM

 To date, extensive geologic field studies have been completed, proving the existence of excellent high porosity reservoir rocks as well as the presence of crude oil derived from a carbonate source.
 The independent analysis was performed by Weatherford Laboratories of Houston, TX on a soil sample from the vicinity of the Etosha Petroleum 5-1A well bore, the only well in the entire Owambo Basin to penetrate the top of the prospective carbonate section.

 Hydrocarb has reviewed and analyzed all known technical G&G reports, raster and digital seismic data, well data, and studies including aeromagnetic/gravity surveys.
 After reprocessing selected seismic lines for initial reconnaissance mapping, we recently completed the field acquisition phase of a 13,468 km high-resolution aerial gravity and magnetics program.
 The low-level, high-resolution survey is the first major geophysical exploration program to be carried out in the region.
 85% of the Owambo concession is without any modern seismic data.

 2013 reissued reserves report by Netherland, Sewell & Associates, Inc. of Houston , TX: